The Zambian government is headed by an elected president who serves for a five year-term. Zambia became independent on 24th October 1964.

 The country is divided into 10 (ten provinces): Lusaka, Copperbelt, North-Western, Eastern, Southern, Luapula, Northern, Central, Western and Muchinga.
 These are administered by appointed deputy ministers.
 Further more, the provinces are also subdivided into 72 districts.

-The government's structure consists of three organs, i.e. the Executive, the Legislature and the Judiciary operating autonomously...
+The structure of the Zambian government consists of three organs, i.e. the Executive, the Legislature and the Judiciary operating autonomously...

 One arm of the executive branch in the Zambian government is the cabinet which is appointed by the president from among the National Assembly.